Quality. Diversity. Sustainability. That’s Balsam Farms.

 We also have an extensive selection of our own delicious jarred goods and prepared foods like Bloody Mary mix, tomato sauces, many kinds of pickles, salsas, hot sauce, jams and jellies, zucchini bread, fresh pestos, and much more!
 All our products are made in small batches using fresh produce from our farm in certified kitchens by trained local chefs.

-Balsam Farms fresh produce is available in season at our Farm Stand in Amagansett and through our, Community Supported Agriculture (CSA) Program as well as at Farmers Markets in Montauk, East Hampton, and Springs, local food pantries, and many fine East End restaurants and markets.
+Balsam Farms fresh produce is available in season at our Farm Stand in Amagansett, our Montauk Market at 662 Montauk Highway and through our, Community Supported Agriculture (CSA) Program as well as at Farmers Markets in Montauk, East Hampton, and Springs, local food pantries, and many fine East End restaurants and markets.
 You can also find us on Facebook, Twitter, and Instagram.
 We post often with the freshest seasonal news!